 In addition, your cloud based 3PL software should streamline the flow of orders from your sales channels to your order pickers.
 It should include integration for popular channels like Amazon FBA, Shopify, and Oberlo.
 Plus, a great system allows automatic order routing, so customer orders are instantly sent to the best warehouse for each job.

-Finally, your multi-warehouse management system should empower you to employ warehouse management best practices.
+Finally, 3PL software solutions should empower you to employ warehouse management best practices.
 As your warehouse grows, embracing strategies like cross-docking and wave picking can enhance productivity, streamline workflows, and eliminate warehouse waste.

 Your 3PL customers are also regular consumers.
 This means that when they engage with your 3PL, they expect the same digital-first, self-serve options they enjoy when they shop online, manage their banking, check their email, or do their taxes.
 When customers have access to the information they need right at their fingertips, your 3PL experiences fewer inquiries and spends less time retrieving customer information.